 Tip: An Uber ride from the city is about $20 each way.

-The most recognizable St. Louis attraction is the iconic 630-foot Gateway Arch National Park, and most likely one of the most recognizable landmarks in the whole country.
-Before undergoing a huge facelift and redesign in 2018, the arch was known as the Jefferson National Expansion Memorial.
+The most recognizable St. Louis attraction is the iconic 630-foot Gateway Arch National Park, and most likely, one of the most recognizable landmarks in the whole country.
+Before undergoing a considerable facelift and redesign in 2018, the arch was known as the Jefferson National Expansion Memorial.

 You can take a tram (pod-like seats) to the top of the photo-worthy arch and have excellent views of the city from the viewing platform.
-The Gateway Arch is near the place where Lewis & Clark started their Expedition, and offers gorgeous views of the Mississippi River from the back.
+The Gateway Arch is near the place where Lewis & Clark started their Expedition and offered gorgeous views of the Mississippi River from the back.

-Anheuser-Busch Brewing Company is almost synonymous with America.
-The #1 beer in the world, Budweiser, is headquartered and created in St. Louis.
-It is definitely one of the main things to love about St. Louis.
+Anheuser-Busch Brewing Company is almost synonymous with America, and certainly one of the things to love about St. Louis.
+The #1 beer in the world, Budweiser, is headquartered and created here.
 This $10 billion a year business (founded in 1852) can be toured with the Budweiser Brewery Experience.

 You’ll learn how the beer is brewed (a signature seven-step process), see the Beechwood Aging Cellar, learn about beer technology and timeless traditions, and even sample minutes old beer onsite.
 The beer is unbelievably good, and fresh!
 Tickets for the 75-minute tour are $5 and sell out fast.

-While learning about beer is wonderful, seeing the Budweiser Clydesdales in the paddock and stables is even better.
-In fact, my tour started with them because our guide said that typically the tour guests are too anxious to see the horses and cannot concentrate on the beer.
+While learning about beer is exciting, seeing the Budweiser Clydesdales in the paddock and stables is even better.
+My tour started with them because our guide said that typically the tour guests are too anxious to see the horses and cannot concentrate on the beer.
 You don’t have to drink beer to enjoy this tour, though tasting the freshly made Bud Light on tap might change your mind.